FSI Sector Allocation

 After evaluating the different sectors, we proceed to compare them among each other.
-We analyse their relative strenghs and weaknesses between each other and draw conclusion from them.
+We analyse their relative strengths and weaknesses between each other and draw conclusions from them.

 3. Deep dive into the largest individual stocks within the Sector using our proprietary single stock ERM model ( Earnings Revision Model ).